chrisnoonan98675/site/xl-release/concept/api-and-scripting-overview.markdown

 In fact, the JIRA and Jenkins task types, as well as most other standard tasks in XL Release, are plugin tasks.

-Like Script tasks, plugin tasks are written in Jython and have access to the XL Release API.
+Like Jython Script tasks, plugin tasks are written in Jython and have access to the XL Release API.
 Plugins are installed on the XL Release server.